KeiranWalker/UofG-CSS-Framework/.gitlab/merge_request_templates/SH31Template.md

 Concise yet informative title indicating what has been completed - which issue has been closed

 ## Summary
-Describe in detail the prupose of the merge request
+Describe in detail the prupose of the merge request, and how this is accomplished

 ## Changes
 - [ ] Feature Implemented